 First thing’s first; if your nails start developing ridges and turn perplexing hues of yellow it’s time to give your dermatologist a holler.
 However, we’d recommend a DIY manicure first.
-All you need to do is soak your hands in hot water and use a scrub like Votre Invigorating Orange Hand & Foot Gel Scrub to gently exfoliate dead cells and nail discoloration.
+All you need to do is soak your hands in hot water and use a scrub like Juicy Chemistry Citrus & Sage (Hand & Foot Scrub) to gently exfoliate dead cells and nail discoloration.
 Next, dry your hands and nails and slather on a dab of Vitamin E oil like Richfeel Vitamin E++ Skin Oil onto cuticles.
 Next, apply a base coat to protect your nails.

-6. Short and Sweet: Feel like you can easily manage four-inch-long Lady Gaga nails?
-Be my guest!
+Feel like you can easily manage four-inch-long Lady Gaga nails?
+Be my guest.
 But for those of us who struggle to get up two minutes earlier to comb their hair, short and sweet nails are the way to go.
 They’re easier to maintain and you’re far less likely to snag them in zippers and Lycra pants.

-7. If it doesn’t pop, just drop it: If there’s one thing we women occasionally need a man for, it’s to open those crazy tight pickle and jam jars.
+If there’s one thing we women occasionally need a man for, it’s to open those crazy tight pickle and jam jars.
 Can’t open it?
-Leave it already.
-Find the nearest male and beg his help.
-Your nails will thank you forever!
+Drop it.
+Seek help from someone around you.
+Your nails will thank you.

-Once you follow these mantras religiously, we’re sure you’ll have nails as unbreakable as the Nokia Asha, and hands softer than a baby’s bottom!
+Once you follow these nail care tips religiously, we’re sure you’ll have nails as unbreakable as the Nokia Asha, and hands softer than a baby’s bottom!